-A Racial Equity Team is active in our synod, offering leadership to our commitment to the work of confronting racism and moving toward equity and justice in the world.
+Leadership for our commitment to the work of confronting racism and moving toward equity and justice in the world is offered by our synod’s Racial Equity Team.
 The following resources are highlighted by our team for your personal and congregational reflection and use.

 - “Words matter” (page link) – In conjunction with observance of Martin Luther King Jr. Day 2017, a member of the synod’s Racial Equity Team, the Rev. James Phillips, wrote this reflection.

 - Resources on Racial Equity (pdf file) – List of books, movies and more compiled for the 2016 Metro D.C.
 Synod Assembly